merklejerk/create-web3-provider/README.md

 	uri: String,
 	// If using an IPC path, set this to `require('net')`
 	net: Object,
-	// If true, will automatically reconnect websocket connections.
-	// If a number, the underlying provider will be recreated regularly after
-	// the number of milliseconds specified.
-	reconnect: Boolean | Number,
 	// Array of {name: ..., value: ...} HTTP or websocket headers.
 	headers: Array,
 	// Timeout for HTTP or websocket requests, in ms.